reissenzahn/blog/content/articles/bittorrent/protocol/stage.md

 The only lacking element from the above algorithm is the capability to ensure that new peers can have a fair chance of downloading a piece, even though they would evaluate poorly in the above schema.
 A simple method is to make sure that a random peer is selected periodically regardless of how it evaluates.
 Since this process is repeated in a round robin manner, it ensures that ultimately even new peers will have a chance of being unchoked.

- TOC
-7. Security Consideration
-This section examines security considerations for BTP/1.0.The discussion does not include definitive solutions to the problems revealed, though it does make some suggestions for reducing security risks.

-7.1 Tracker HTTP Protocol Issues
-The use of the HTTP protocol for communication between the tracker and the client makes BTP/1.0 vulnerable to the attacks mentioned in the security consideration section of RFC 2616[6].

-7.2 Denial of Service Attacks on Trackers
-The nature of the tracker is to serve many clients.
-By mounting a denial of service attack against the tracker the swarm attached to the tracker can be starved.
-This type of attack is hard to defend against, however, the metainfo file allows for multiple trackers to be specified, making it possible to spread the load on a number of trackers, and thus containing such an attack.

-7.3 Peer Identity Issues
-There is no strong authentication of clients when they contact the tracker.
-The main option for trackers is to check peer ID and the IP address of the client.
-The lack of authentication can be used to mount an attack where a client can shut down another client if the two clients are running on the same host and thus are sharing the same IP address.
-In addition, a rogue peer may masquerade its identity by using multiple peer IDs.
-Clients should there refrain from taking the peer ID at face value.

-7.4 DNS Spoofing
-Clients using BTP/1.0 rely heavily on the Domain Name Service, which can be used for both specifying the URI of the tracker and how to contact a peer.
-Clients are thus generally prone to security attacks based on the deliberate mis-association of IP addresses and DNS names.
-Clients need to be cautious in assuming the continuing validity of an IP address/DNS name association.

-In particular, BTP/1.0 clients SHOULD rely on their name resolver for confirmation of an IP number/DNS name association, rather than caching the result of previous host name lookups.
-If clients cache the results of host name lookups in order to achieve a performance improvement, they MUST observe the TTL information reported by DNS.

-If clients do not observe this rule, they could be spoofed when a previously-accessed peers or trackers IP address changes.
-As network renumbering is expected to become increasingly common according to RFC 1900[2], the possibility of this form of attack will grow.
-Observing this requirement reduces this potential security vulnerability.

-7.5 Issues with File and Directory Names
-The metainfo file provides a way to suggest a name of the downloaded file for single-file torrents and the top-most directory for multi-file torrents.
-This functionality is very like the Content-Disposition header field documented in RFC 2183[4] and the security considerations mentioned in this RFC also apply to BitTorrent clients.
-In short, BTP clients SHOULD verify that the suggested file names in the metainfo file do not compromise services on the local system.
-Furthermore, care must be taken for multi-file torrents to validate that individual files are relative to the top-most directory and that the paths do not contain path elements to the parent (that is directory elevators such as ``..''), which can be used to place files outside the top-most directory.

-Using UNIX as an example, some hazards would be:

-Creating startup files (e.g., ".login").
-Creating or overwriting system files (e.g., "/etc/passwd").
-Overwriting any existing file.
-Placing executable files into any command search path (e.g., "~/bin/more").
-Sending the file to a pipe (e.g., "| sh").
-It is very important to note that this is not an exhaustive list; it is intended as a small set of examples only.
-Implementers must be alert to the potential hazards on their target systems.
-In general, the BTP client SHOULD NOT name or place files such that they will get interpreted or executed without the user explicitly initiating the action.

-7.6 Validating the Integrity of Data Exchanged Between Peers By default, all content served to the client from other peers should be considered tainted and the client SHOULD validate the integrity of the data before accepting it.
-The metainfo file contains information for checking both individual pieces using SHA1, and optionally individual files using MD5.
-SHA1, being the strongest of the two, is preferred.
-Furthermore, sole reliance on whole-file checking can potentially render otherwise valid pieces invalid, and should only be considered for small files, to limit the amount of data being discarded.

-Trusting the validity of the resulting file or files ends up being a matter of trusting the content of the metainfo file.
-Ensuring the validity of the metainfo file is beyond the scope of this document.

-7.7 Transfer of Sensitive Information
-Some clients include information about themselves when generating the peer ID string.
-Clients should be aware that this information can potentially be used to determine whether a specific client has a exploitable security hole.